 In this webinar, we will bring together leading experts to address these and many other issues and to offer predictions on how China’s IMP sector will develop in the future.

-Ms. Chris Wang is the Content Manager of ChemLinked platform with REACH24H Consulting Group, a leading market access service provider in China.
-Her research is mainly focused on China’s consumer products.
+Ms. Chris Wang mainly focuses on China’s consumer products.
 With over 7 years in the industry, She has a broad knowledge of Chinese food and cosmetic regulatory and market insights as well as extensive experience in helping international companies to wisely develop their own market entry strategies to China.

 CEO of the Infant Nutrition Council